 Raptor features a card-driven action system, consisting of both standard and special actions.
 You can move (obviously), perform more aggressive actions like eating scientists, tranquilizing the momma raptor or a baby, or even set fire to parts of the map to limit movement.

 There are plenty of possibilities and they are all very thematic.
 Scientists must cooperate and use their minds and tools, while the raptor will try to protect her babies.

 Each side has a deck of 9 cards (numbered 1-9)and you have a choice of 3 each turn.
 You select one and both players reveal it simultaneously.
-The lower number gets to perform a special action, while the higher does a number of normal actions.
+The lower number gets to perform a special action, while the higher one does a number of normal actions.
 This number of actions is defined as a difference between numbers on the cards.

-Played-out cards are displayed in front of the players and always visible.
+Played-out cards are displayed in front of the players and are always visible.
 This introduces a layer of card-counting and prediction – what does he have left in his hand?

-- Truly asymmetrical 2-player duel.
+- Truly an asymmetrical 2-player duel.

 - Very thematic with cool miniatures.

 The 2015 Raptor holds up strongly to this day.
 Despite its relative simplicity, it offers a deep strategic play, albeit it depends on the cards.
 The theme is very strong and it works with the mechanics perfectly.

 If you’re looking for a 2 player game with two sides that require a very different approach, look no further.

 Designers: Jonathan Gilmour, Brian Lewis